dkrolikowski/tull_coude_reduction/README.md

 ## Description

 This is a end-to-end reduction and analysis pipeline for the Tull coude spectrograph at McDonald Observatory.

-It starts with raw FITS files, performs basic CCD image processing, extracts 1D spectra, and wavelength calibrates.
-It also has analysis modules to continuum fit science spectra and measure radial velocities using broadening functions.
+For reduction, the pipeline:
+- Starts with raw FITS files to generate CCD calibration files (bias, flat field, bad pixel mask) and perform basic image processing.
+- Uses the flat field to trace the echelle orders
+- Extracts 1D spectra for arc lamps and science observations
+- Fits a wavelength solution using arc lamp spectra and wavelength calibrates the science observations

+It then proceeds to use analysis modules to:
+- Fit a spline continuum to science observations (in this case assuming absorption spectra, like for stars)
+- Compute broadening functions to measure stellar radial velocities, in most cases to sub-km/s precision (in the best cases to tens of m/s)

 This pipeline is based on an original Python 2 reduction pipeline written primarily by Daniel Krolikowski, with initial work by Aaron Rizzuto.
 The original pipeline can be found at: https://github.com/dkrolikowski/coudereduction